Questions I ask Before I Read a Book: Who Endorsed it?

 Here are the questions I ask of each possible book I encounter.
 If a book makes it through this gauntlet, I add it to the stack, ready to read:

-For the next few months, I’m going to address each of these questions with a post… Starting in no particular order.
+For the next few months, I’m going to address each of the above questions with a post… Starting in no particular order.

 Book publishing has a lot of quirks.
 The secret way to tell how many printings a book has had (ask me sometime).
 The weird old-timey words we use like “book block” and “typesetting” and “galley copy.”
 But one of the quirkiest of all is the time-honored tradition of the blurbs on the back and inside the front cover.
 It’s like a cross between the town crier and an invite-only guest list for an exclusive (yet, very public) party.